datanav/docs/technical/membercare-salesforce.rst

      - "string"

-Membercare Companies to Salesforce Organization
+MemberCare Companies to Salesforce Organization
 -----------------------------------------------
-Every Membercare Companies will be synchronized with a Salesforce Organization.
+Every MemberCare Companies will be synchronized with a Salesforce Organization.

-Once a link between a Membercare Companies and a Salesforce Organization is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a MemberCare Companies and a Salesforce Organization is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Membercare Companies and a Salesforce Organization:
+The following properties are synchronized between a MemberCare Companies and a Salesforce Organization:

 .. list-table::
    :header-rows: 1

-   * - Membercare Companies Property
+   * - MemberCare Companies Property
      - Salesforce Organization Property
      - Salesforce Data Type
    * - addresses.country.id